 If you are pregnant and are looking for financial resources, you can take comfort in knowing that there is free help available.

 Are You Considering Adoption?

-As mentioned, Texas Adoption Center has financial help for pregnant women who have chosen adoption.
+As mentioned, Texas Adoption Center offers financial help for pregnant mothers who have chosen adoption.
 Ultimately, we want to empower birthmothers to make decisions that are best for them and their baby.
 That means, as an expectant birth mother, you are in control every step of the way through the adoption process.